AmberELEC/website/docs/Contributing-to-AmberELEC.md

 * Before reporting an issue with the pre-release build, try reproducing the issue on the current release.
 Please mention the results up front when you bring your issue to Discord.
 For example: `When I try xyz in pre-release build ABC, something bad happens.
 However, when I try xyz in in the latest release, I do not see this problem.
 Is this a known issue?`.
 Try and keep comments concise and constructive.
 * Check the existing issues to see if your bug has already reported.
 If it has been reported, do not open another bug report.
 If it is not reported, use a template and fill it out completely.
 Issues opened without using the templates will be closed.
 * Be patient, as we are volunteers and working on the project in our spare time.

-## Collecting Log Files

-Log files can be very helpful to debugging.
-AmberELEC writes log files to a temporary directory, so you'll need to collect the logs for an event before shutting down your console.

-Log files are stored in `/tmp/logs`.
-The most helpful log files you'll find are `exec.log` and `es_log.txt`.
-The files `es_launch_stdout.log` and `es_log_stderr.log` may also be helpful.

-You can copy the files to your computer using SFTP or SCP, or read them from the device using SSH (see [Accessing the Handheld Over a Network](Getting-to-Know-AmberELEC#accessing-the-handheld-over-a-network)).
-You can also access them as a Windows Share by pressing `win+r` on your keyboard and typing `\\<IP>\logs`.
-If you don't know your device's IP address, you can find it by pressing start on the device and going into `Network Settings`.
-Finally, you can read them directly on the device using 351Files, but the log files are generally long and contain a lot of useless information, so this is usually useful only when there is no other option.

-When looking through the logs, the quickest way to find what you're looking for is usually to do a search on one of the words from the title of the game you were trying to play.
-This helps you get directly to the relevant section of the log.

-Since the log files are cleared on every console shutdown, the easiest way to get a log file that's relatively free from unnecessary information is to turn off your console, turn it back on, and do nothing other than triggering the issue before collecting the log.
-Playing multiple games can add a lot of content to the log files.

-The easiest way to share a log file, especially if you don't understand it well enough to parse through it, it to paste the entire file into [pastebin](https://pastebin.com/) and share that.
-If you are able to locate the problem, sharing a few relevant lines on the Discord may also work, though you may still be asked to provide additional context.

 ## Pre-Release Builds
 **IMPORTANT NOTE**: Pre-Release builds are for advanced users to test fixes or explore new functionality.